weiwei4396/BroCOLI/README.md

     + Column 4 (gene_id) provides the Ensembl ID of the gene associated with each read.
     + Column 5 (file)
 - `file_explain.txt`:
+2.After BroCOLI finishes processing the single cell data, a total of four files will be generated.
+- `counts_transcript_index.txt`: A matrix of `***transcripts × cells***`, with quantitative data obtained from each sample.

 ## All Arguments
 ```c++